 ignoreZKOffsets To force the spout to ignore any consumer state information stored in ZooKeeper, set ignoreZkOffsets to true.
-I f true, the spout always begins reading from the offset defined by startOffsetTime.
-For more information, see "How KafkaSpout stores offsets of a Kafka topic and recovers in case of failures."
+If true, the spout always begins reading from the offset defined by startOffsetTime.

 startOffsetTime Controls whether streaming for a topic starts from the beginning of the topic or whether only new messages are streamed.
 The following are valid values: